-While we all obsess over when, or even if, the new Tool album is emerging, it’s worth remembering just why so many people are so desperate to hear new music from the band.
-Sparse though their back catalogue may look for a band who have been in action for so long, there are collectives with four times as many records in their cannon who have never even come close to matching Tool’s level of quality.
+With Tool drummer Danny Carey letting slip that the band’s new album should be out in April 2019, it’s worth remembering just why so many people having been waiting desperately for 13 long years to hear it .
+Sparse though their back catalogue may look for a band who have been in action for so long, few have even come close to matching Tool’s level of quality.
 Here we rank each masterpiece in order of, always sky-high, quality.

 Compared to Tool's alt-metal peers of the time (Rollins Band, Helmet, Prong, Kings X etc), Opiate shows a band with their own unique flavour, without giving away any clues to the world-class works of art they would release further down the line.
 Songs like Sweat and Hush are rhythmically bewildering beauties, but the real treats are the live songs, particularly the grinding Cold And Ugly, which showcases both Maynard James Keenan’s spectacular vocal prowess and dry sardonic sense of humour.
 An impressive start, but dwarfed by what came later.

 A continuation of what came before on Opiate but with a sicker, darker and more menacing tone; Tool’s debut full-length album saw the band begin the process of pulling away from the rest of the scene around them.
 They received plenty of attention for the catchy, growling groove of Sober, but it’s the likes of Bottom (featuring a contribution from Henry Rollins) and Flood that show the direction that Tool were moving into.
 Technically precise with more patience and musical subtlety, while still delving deep into the more perverse aspect of the human psyche, Undertow is a hell of a statement from a band growing in confidence.